Hamilton First Aid

 Fact Checked

-Causes of Tailbone Injury
+Common Causes of Tailbone Injuries

-• Direct blow to the tailbone
+• Direct impact to the lower spine

 • Childbirth

-First Aid Treatment for Tailbone Injury
+First Aid Response for Tailbone Injuries

 Tailbone Injury